 iCarly can get some pretty bleak fic.
 It's usually based on Sam's potentially abusive mother, or the potential for a Sam/Freddie relationship to go horrifically off the rails and end up with Sam physically abusing Freddie (often including rape).

 In the Carly/Sam fandom, fanfics relating to Sam's behavior pop up, especially self harm (cutting, drugs, alcohol abuse, etc) related ones.

 In one fic, the gang holds a segment on iCarly where anyone can suggest a website and they'll visit it.
-Someone links them to Goatse, Lemon Party, and the Offended page of Encyclopedia Dramatica.
+Someone links them to various shock sites.
 Needless to say, the kids are scarred and it doesn't get any better from there.

 There's a popular type of dark fic called JDA in Scrubs fan fiction.
 In them, JD is often suicidal, abuses drugs, and has cancer in a few of them.

 Blue's Clues of all series has at least one.
 It's a subtle, realistic take on the series and it delves into the fact Blue's Clues isn't real, or doesn't appear to be to most.

 Stargate SG-1 has the Eurydice Verse, in which the damage doesn't reset itself after every episode.
 The author probably thinks the characters should be a lot more screwed up than they appear to be in Canon.